tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note in particular that type and length of a record are not protected by encryption.
-If this information is itself sensitive, application designers may wish to take steps (padding, cover traffic) to minimize information leakage.
+If this information is itself sensitive, application designers may wish to take steps (e.g., padding, cover traffic) to minimize information leakage.

 ##  Connection States